Shield Aralia (Polyscias scutellaria) Care Indoors, Propagation and Common Problems

 Temperature and Humidity

 Regularly clean the leaves by damp wiping them with a soft cloth to get rid of dust and reduce pest infestations.
+Ascertain that there is good air circulation to discourage fungal diseases.

 Watering

-Water Shield Aralia liberally during the growing season and allow the soil to dry out slightly between waterings to keep it moderately moist.
+Water Shield Aralia Plant liberally during the growing season and allow the soil to dry out slightly between waterings to keep it moderately moist.

-Lessen watering during the cold period as growth is minimal at this time but never allow the soil to dry out completely as it may cause the Plum Aralia to drop all its leaves.
+Lessen watering in the cold period as growth is minimal at this time but never allow the soil to dry out completely as it may cause the Plum Aralia to drop all its leaves.

 Fertilizer